disclaimer

 • Appeal

-How Long Does it Take For a Case to Go to Trial in Nevada?
+How Long Does it Take for a Case to Go to Trial in Nevada?

 In Nevada, the time taken for a criminal case to go to trial is proportional to the severity of the offense.
-However, on average, court proceedings can take place within 60 days.
+However, on average, court proceedings may take place within 60 days.
 Various circumstances may delay a case from moving into the trial phase, such as if the accused person has a pending court action.

 What Happens When a Court Case Goes to Trial in Nevada?

 A criminal trial in Nevada may be lengthy and broad, even if the offense is minor.
-Different processes should be duly followed in and out of court before a case can be closed, aligned with the Nevada Criminal Rule of Practice.
+Different processes should be duly followed in and out of court before a case may be closed, aligned with the Nevada Criminal Rule of Practice.
 The arraignment is usually the defendant's first appearance in court.
-Depending on the offense and type of case, it may either be in a Nevada justice court or a municipal court.
+Depending on the offense and type of case, it may be in either a Nevada justice court or a municipal court.
 When the arraignment starts, the prosecution usually presents the defendant with a complaint listing the crimes allegedly committed.
 After presenting the evidence, the accused person pleads not guilty or guilty.

 The judge may impose a sentence if a defendant is found guilty or pleads guilty to a crime during the trial.
 Sentencing may take place immediately for minor offenses.
 For felonies and misdemeanors, the judge may set a date several weeks ahead to provide both sides ample time for preparation.
 The judge may also hand down sentences including incarceration, fines, probation, rehabilitation programs, community service, and other court orders.